 6. Cognito’s identity pool

-One interesting thing to do with Cognito is we can let our user have a temporary access to AWS so that for example an authenticated user can call an Lambda on front-end.
+One interesting feature of Cognito is that we can allow our users to have temporary access to AWS.
+For example, an authenticated user can call a Lambda function from the front-end.

-I’ll just use my user pool as a identity source.
+I’ll use my user pool as the identity source.

 import { CognitoIdentityClient, GetIdCommand, GetCredentialsForIdentityCommand } from "@aws-sdk/client-cognito-identity";